sklprogs/LanguageTricks/README.md

 ## update \| upgrade

-**Update**: to make and keep something up to date or a better version of the older one, often to solve glitches or problems.
+**Update**&mdash;to make and keep something up to date or a better version of the older one, often to solve glitches or problems.

-**Upgrade**: to raise something to a higher standard by adding or replacing few components.
+**Upgrade**&mdash;to raise something to a higher standard by adding or replacing few components.

 [*Source*](https://askanydifference.com/difference-between-update-and-upgrade/)